transloadit/uppy/website/src/docs/statusbar.md

 ### `id: 'StatusBar'`

 A unique identifier for this Status Bar.
 It defaults to `'StatusBar'`.
-Use this if you need to add multiple StatusBar instances.
+Use this if you need to add several StatusBar instances.

 ### `target: body`